 Department Head: Mr. Joe Heintz

 Physical education courses are designed to increase the student’s awareness of the importance of physical activity in creating a healthy lifestyle.
 Students are encouraged through physical activity to increase their fitness level.
 Emphasis is placed not only on participation in team sports and exercise, but in increasing awareness and participation in lifetime sports and skills that will be available to them as adults.
-Students are required to complete a one-semester course in PE during their freshman year, as well as a one-semester course in Health, and a full-year PE course in the sophomore year.
 In addition to the two required courses, electives are offered in the 11th and 12th grade allowing students to schedule PE III-IV or Athletic PE.

-Athletic Physical Education and Health I course for those students participating in football, volleyball, basketball, softball, baseball, cheerleading or dance at Teurlings Catholic and combines the required half year study of Health with opportunities to develop and maintain a high level of fitness and conditioning.
-Students will participate in a program of weight-lifting, running, and selected drills designed to develop or enhance agility, speed, and quickness as well as overall conditioning while completing all classroom portions of the required state Health curriculum.
+The Athletic Physical Education and Health I course is offered for those students participating in football, volleyball, basketball, softball, baseball, cheerleading or dance at Teurlings Catholic.
+It combines the required study of Health with opportunities to develop and maintain a high level of fitness and conditioning.
+Students will participate in a program of weight-lifting, running, and selected drills designed to develop or enhance agility, speed, and quickness as well as overall conditioning.
 Prerequisites: Student must be an active member of the football, basketball, volleyball, softball, baseball cheerleader or dance teams.

 Physical Education II is designed to offer a variety of team and individual activities, as well as to provide an introduction to lifetime sports.
 This approach will hopefully enable the students to participate in some activity which he/she is likely to pursue as an adult, or enjoy as a leisure sport.
-Physical fitness is again included at this level.
-The activities and sports offered in this course are physical fitness, field hockey, tininkling, badminton, archery, and pickelball.
+Physical fitness and overall personal health are again included at this level.
+The activities and sports offered in this course are physical fitness, field hockey, tininkling, badminton, archery, and pickle ball.
 Students must purchase a TCH physical education uniform. *Prerequisite: P.E.
 I/Health

 This Physical Education class is designed for those students who are not participating in organized sports at TCH but who are interested in developing and maintaining an accelerated level of fitness.
 Strength-training, speed development, agility, and conditioning are emphasized as well as the study of lifetime sports. *Prerequisite: P.E.
 I & II